Sivalavida/Text-based-Industry-Classification/README.md

 # Text-based Industry Classification
 The goal of this project is to use NLP techniques to classify companies according to their descriptions and compare it with the current industry standard, Global Industry Classification Standard (GICS).
 The SnP500 and Russell 3000 Indexes are specifically studied in this project.
-Several Sources of description, topic modelling techniques, clustering techniques are used as follows:
+Several Sources of description, topic modelling techniques, clustering techniques are used as listed:

 * Descriptions used:
 	1. EDGAR 10-K reports